kyle94024/TextEx/README.md

 2. There are usually some errors in the tab console that don't seem to critically affect performance, but maybe they do.

+### Feature: Return to text
+3. When a popup appears, it can be freely dragged, yet what if the user wants to have it return to the relevant text, in case they lost track?

 ### Feature: Text Conversion

-3. Create a button to layify the text from a summary, or vice versa.
+4. Create a button to layify the text from a summary, or vice versa.
 I have already tried implementing this, but have not yet figured out how.

 ### Feature: Persistent Popups

-4. QOL.
+5. QOL.
 When closing a tab and reopening, stores previous text popups and can redisplay them.

 ### Feature: Improved Visuals

-5. Graphic.
+6. Graphic.
 Improve visuals using Tailwindcss or other means.